 - heart disease

 - sleep disorders

 - bleeding from the stomach

 - several types of cancer

-- may have problems managing diabetes, high blood pressure, and other conditions
+- difficulties in managing diabetes, high blood pressure, and other conditions

-By drinking above recommended limits the average person will sustain unwanted health and social costs.
+By drinking above recommended limits, the average person will experience unwanted health and social costs.
 The National Institute on Alcohol Abuse and Alcoholism defines moderate drinking as an average of no more than 1 drink per day (7 per week) for women and 2 drinks per day (14 per week) for men.
-(Insert graphic) While those thresholds may sound like very small amounts, empirical research data shows that above these levels, risk rates begin to climb.
-This is not to say that drinking in excess of this is necessarily a problem, but simply that statistically it does put you at higher risk for medical, relationship and emotional costs related to drinking.
+While those thresholds may sound like small amounts, empirical research shows that above these levels, risk rates begin to climb, putting a person at higher risk for medical, relationship and emotional costs related to drinking.

 Certain patterns or situations in which you drink may put you at significant risk.
-Aside from long-term consequences that might develop, there may be more immediate costs you face.
+Aside from long-term consequences that might develop, there may be more immediate costs.
 Risky drinking includes the following: